-In May, American homes sold for a national median of $356,600, according to The Maine Association of Realtors.
-(That’s 24% higher than last year’s median.)
+According to The Maine Association of Realtors, last May, American homes sold for a national median of $356,600.
+(That’s 24% higher than the previous year’s median.)
+And prices have gone up since then.
 So if you’re looking to sell your home, you could make a ton of money.

-If you want to maximize your profit, though, you might want to make a few adjustments.
-A tiny home renovation project here and there can net you a few extra thousand bucks once you put your home on the market.
+If you want to maximize profit, though, you might want to make a few adjustments.
+A small home renovation here and there can net you a few extra thousand bucks once you put your home on the market.
 Here are three easy ways to increase your home’s value and earn as much money as possible when you sell.

 1. Make your outdoor space into a hangout zone

 There are a ton of great ways to spruce up your outdoor space.
 For one, you could add chairs, a patio or even an outdoor grill.

 Want to add a new deck?
 It’s a big project but well worth the effort.
 In 2018, a study from the National Association of Realtors discovered that new decks and patios could make a return of anywhere from 69% to 80% on your investment.

 It’s all about making a great first impression.
 Speaking of which, here’s an excellent step to impressing people through the digital world.

 When buyers search for a new home, they’ll usually turn to Zillow.
 It’s one of the most popular real estate hubs on the web.
 People might find your property on Zillow and decide they like it.
 But if the Zestimate is inaccurate, they might decide to pass on your home.

 Let’s take a step back.
 A “Zestimate” is Zillow’s best guess on your home’s market value.
 Unfortunately, it’s not always 100% accurate — in fact, it might miscalculate your home’s value.